All Products

 Replication pair-consistent group

-The replication pair-consistent group feature is suitable for disaster recovery of multiple disk sets.
-The replication pair-consistent group feature allows you to batch manage and operate disks in disaster recovery scenarios where a business system involves multiple disks.
-You can restore the data of all the disks in a replication pair-consistent group to the same point in time to implement disaster recovery for the disks.
+A replication pair-consistent group is designed for disaster recovery of multiple disk sets.
+This feature lets you batch manage and operate disks in disaster recovery scenarios where a business system involves multiple disks.
+You can restore the data of all the disks in a replication pair-consistent group to the same point in time to implement disaster recovery.

-The replication pair-consistent group feature allows data to be asynchronously replicated from primary disks in production sites to secondary disks in disaster recovery sites across regions or zones.
-When a production site fails, you can fail over to the corresponding disaster recovery site and perform a reverse replication to achieve disaster recovery.
+Data is asynchronously replicated from primary disks at the primary site to secondary disks at the secondary site across regions or zones.
+When the primary site fails, you can fail over to the corresponding secondary site and perform a reverse replication to achieve disaster recovery.

 • Cross-zone disaster recovery